yjhuang1119/Risk-assessment-model/README.md

 ## Input Data Format
-Users can utilize any data readable into Python and convert it into a pandas DataFrame.
+Users can use any data readable into Python and convert it into a pandas DataFrame.
 You can refer to the example in `usage_example.py` for guidance.
 The dataset should contain predictor variables and a target variable, which should be binary (0 or 1) for binary classification tasks.